sandragodinhosilva/melange/docs/setup.md

 Configure the workflow according to your needs by editing the file `config.yaml`.

+For more information on how to costumize this configuration file, see ["MeLanGE Configuration"](https://sandragodinhosilva.github.io/MeLanGE/configuration.html)

 ## Step 3: Execute workflow
 Test your configuration by performing a dry-run via